muthurajendran/scrapy_techcrunch_spider/README.md

 ## Instalation and Run
-1. Create a virtual environment with Python 3 and do following or make sure you have all the libraries as mentioned in requirements.txt.
+1. Create a virtual environment with Python 3 as default or make sure you have all the libraries as mentioned in requirements.txt.

     `> pip install -r requirements.txt`
 2. To run the spider

     `> python scrapper/spider.py`
 3. Output will be written in the folder output as `output.csv`
-4. Run tests - from root of the projects enter
+4. Run tests - from project root

     `> nosetests`